aoairende/hash/README.md

-# 0x16.
-API advanced
+# 0x15.
+API

 ## Tasks
-### 0. How many subs?
+### 0. Gather data from an API
-- Write a function that queries the Reddit API and returns the number of subscribers (not active users, total subscribers) for a given subreddit.
-If an invalid subreddit is given, the function should return 0.
+- Write a Python script that, using this REST API, for a given employee ID, returns information about his/her TODO list progress.

-### 1. Top Ten
+### 1. Export to CSV
-- Write a function that queries the Reddit API and prints the titles of the first 10 hot posts listed for a given subreddit.
+- Using what you did in the task #0, extend your Python script to export data in the CSV format.

-### 2. Recurse it!
+### 2. Export to JSON
-- Write a recursive function that queries the Reddit API and returns a list containing the titles of all hot articles for a given subreddit.
-If no results are found for the given subreddit, the function should return None.
+- Using what you did in the task #0, extend your Python script to export data in the JSON format.

-### 3. Count it!
+### 3. Dictionary of list of dictionaries
-- Write a recursive function that queries the Reddit API, parses the title of all hot articles, and prints a sorted count of given keywords (case-insensitive, delimited by spaces.
-Javascript should count as javascript, but java should not).
+- Using what you did in the task #0, extend your Python script to export data in the JSON format.